Is the Jungfrau Travel Pass worth it? An honest review

 Generally, no. Most of the trains within the Jungfrau region don’t require reservations, you can simply hop on and off as you please and your JTP acts as your ticket.

-But the exception is Jungfraujoch – Top of Europe, this trip is highly popular so seat reservations are recommended during busy periods if you want to guarantee your train time rather than waiting in line.
-You can book them on the Jungfrau website.
+But the exception is Jungfraujoch – Top of Europe, this trip is highly popular so seat reservations are mandatory from May to October and recommended during busy periods outside of these months, if you want to guarantee your train time rather than waiting in line.
+You can book them on the Jungfrau website, they cost 10CHF return.

 Super simple, simply show your Jungfrau Travel Pass at the mountain ticket office and they’ll give you your ticket to access the mountain railway or cable car.